THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 The summer of '69 was therefore a period of musical

-exploration for the California group, aimed at identifying a new creative direction
+exploration for the Californian group, aimed at identifying a new creative direction

 and punctuated by sporadic concerts.